All Planning Guides

 Bottom line

-For an easy Mallorca family holiday, choose Alcudia for shallow beaches and resort convenience, Puerto Pollensa for a calmer scenic base, Cala d'Or for coves, or Palma Nova for activities and short transfers.
+For an easy Mallorca family holiday, choose Alcudia for the safest all-round family base, Puerto Pollensa for a calmer scenic stay, Cala d'Or for coves, Palma Nova for activities and short transfers, or Port de Soller for scenery and a quieter higher-budget trip.
 Keep the itinerary simple, check hotel details carefully, and leave enough time for the beach and pool days families actually remember.

 Editorial note